kanlanc/OpenZoning/data-standard/README.md

 - number of units limits
 - types of floor use

-This list is a work in progress, and correclty identifying these components is essential in creating a standard machine-readable format that can accomodate the wide swathe of zoning codes that exist across America, and across the world.
+This list is a work in progress, and correclty identifying these components is essential to OpenZoning's goal of creating a standard machine-readable format that can accomodate the wide swathe of zoning codes that exist across America, and across the world.

 _Will go here_